In this post we’ll see how one can use TripleO for developing & testing changes into OpenStack Python-based projects (e.g. Keystone).

 Now I want to deploy TripleO with that change and my code in Keystone.
-For that I will need a server (can be a VM) with at least 8GB of RAM, 4 vCPU and 50GB of disk, and CentOS7 or Fedora28 installed.
+For that I will need a server (can be a VM) with at least 8GB of RAM, 4 vCPU and 80GB of disk, 2 NICs and CentOS7 or Fedora28 installed.

 Prepare the repositories and install python-tripleoclient:

 If you’re deploying on recent Fedora or RHEL8, you’ll need to install python3-tripleoclient.

 Now, let’s prepare your environment and deploy TripleO: